 Stress Reduction.
 Reducing stress usually helps allergies a lot.
 Stress may come from many sources from within and without the body.
 When it reaches a certain level, the adrenals can no longer respond properly and allergies result.
 For this reason, any therapy or activity that reduces stress from any source may reduce allergies.
 Here are some specifics.

-important.
-Most allergy sufferers are tired.
-Fatigue often indicates
+allergy sufferers are tired.
+Fatigue often indicates adrenal gland

 insufficiency.
-Plenty of relaxation and rest in a clean,
+Plenty of relaxation and rest in a clean, well-ventilated area

 Moderate exercise and deep breathing may be helpful.
 Excessive exercise weakens the adrenals and eventually makes allergies and asthma worse.
 Running or bicycling along heavily traveled roads may seem healthy but exposes one to harmful exhaust fumes.

 Emotions can have powerful effects on glandular activity.
 Fear, worry, anger and other negative emotions add stress to the body.
 Positive, inspiring, uplifting thoughts reduce stress.

 Chronic infections such as candida albicans, infected teeth, ear or sinus infections weaken the body and must be eliminated to stop some allergies.

 Eliminating allergic foods from the diet often help reduce all allergies.
 The most common offenders are wheat, cow’s milk dairy and sugar in all forms.
 Juices often contain excessive sugars that upset blood sugar and weaken the adrenal glands.
 Relaxed, regular, freshly-cooked meals in a quiet environment are also most helpful.